Tubitv/envoy-node/README.md

 Check out the [detail document](https://tubitv.github.io/envoy-node/) if needed.

-## For dev and test, or migration to Envoy
+## For dev and test, or migrating to Envoy

 If you are developing the application, you may probably do not have Envoy running.
 You may want to call the service directly: